 A significant portion of Eduardo’s practice involves the representation of private equity firms and their portfolio companies in different transactions, including follow-on acquisitions and liquidity events.
-He has recently handled matters on behalf of Bain Capital, BMGI, Cerberus Capital Management, Hidden Harbor Capital Partners, Providence Equity, Sentinel Capital Partners, and Warburg Pincus.
+He has recently handled matters on behalf of Bain Capital, Cascade Management, Cerberus Capital Management, Hidden Harbor Capital Partners, MiddleGround Capital, Pritzker Private Capital, Providence Equity, and Sentinel Capital Partners.

 Mr. Gonzalez has been repeatedly recognized as one of the country’s leading practitioners in mergers and acquisitions by specialized publications such as Chambers and Partners, IFLR 1000, and The Legal 500.
 Highlighted for his solid expertise in the M&A area, in Chambers and Partners he is described by clients as “a top-notch lawyer who is always on top of everything”, ” a great coordinator, a very good negotiator and very good at building relationships with clients.” and as someone who “carries us through negotiations and seizes the best opportunities on the table for his client”.

 Mr. González has authored and co-authored multiple articles on M&A and Private Equity related topics for prestigious publications, including The Chambers Legal Practice Guide and The Private Equity Review.